DETAILED ACTION

 SANCHEZ discloses processing circuitry (132, Fig. 4; ¶ 0022: processing circuitry 132 for measuring electrical current and/or energy) of an electrical panel (102, Figs. 1 & 2; ¶ 0015: power distribution system 102 can include, for example, a panelboard); and determining, using the processing circuitry, a respective current in each branch circuit (101a-101f, Fig. 1; ¶ 0017: the power distribution 102 includes a plurality of individual sensors 110 that measure branched electrical power transmitted through the current conductors 108a-108f of the branched circuits 101a-101f; ¶ 0026: processing circuitry 132 provides individual on-board processing circuitry for monitoring the branched power received in the current conductor 108.
 The processing circuitry 132 includes, for example, all data processing--including conditioning and electronics to accomplish monitoring the branched power.
 Accordingly, the processing circuitry 132 processes an output signal received from the coil 130 and provides a measured current or energy parameter (e.g., a current value)) of the plurality of branch circuits based on a respective signal from a respective current sensor (110, Fig. 2; ¶ 0022: a sensor 110 from the array of sensors on board 122 includes a sensing coil 130 and processing circuitry 132 for measuring electrical current and/or energy).
 It is noted that while the processing circuitry of ZHU is not disclosed as being part of the electrical panel, one of ordinary skill would recognize the location of the processing circuit would not change the operation, and constitutes an obvious rearrangement of parts.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention was made to incorporate the processing circuitry of an electrical panel as disclosed in SANCHEZ into the method for charging an electric vehicle of ZHU to produce an expected result of a method for charging an electric vehicle including the processing circuitry of an electrical panel.
-The modification would be obvious because one of ordinary skill in the art would be motivated to reduce points of failure by removing the need for extra wiring/connections; provide faster protection than external systems; provide simplified installation by requiring a single unit instead of multiple units; and/or provide a more compact or space efficient system.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include the processing circuitry being of an electrical panel in order to reduce points of failure by removing the need for extra wiring/connections; provide faster protection than external systems; provide simplified installation by requiring a single unit instead of multiple units; and/or provide a more compact or space efficient system.

 Regarding claim 17, ZHU discloses the method further comprises: determining that the maximum electrical load has changed to a modified maximum electrical load; and adjusting the charge rate based on the modified maximum electrical load (¶ 0038, 0047-0049, 0052, 0090, 0117).